Tanz0rz/haxe-fmod/README.md

 engine.setParameter("RPM", 0.5);
 ```

-`haxelib run haxefmod generate` emits byte-identical files from a built `Master.strings.bank`.
-Use the CLI when you want to generate without opening FMOD Studio.
-It parses `assets/fmod/Desktop/Master.strings.bank` (override with `--strings`) and writes the files into `source/` (override with `--out`, add a package with `--package`).

 #### Setup

 1. Copy [`fmod-scripts/ExportHaxeConstants.js`](fmod-scripts/ExportHaxeConstants.js) into your FMOD Studio scripts folder (`Scripts` next to your `.fspro`, or the global scripts directory from Preferences).